AIDELabAZ/ugra/README.md

 Last update: January 2024.
 This repo is a work in progress.

-For issues or concerns with this repo, please contact Anna Josephson or Jeffrey Michler.
+For issues or concerns with this repo, please contact Anna Josephson (aljosephson@arziona.edu).

  ## Index